prgoyal007/Pepper-Pandas-Recipe-Corner/frontend/README.md

 # Packages and Instructions needed for Frontend Initialization and Website Launch

-1. Change your working directory to the frontend folder and run these commands: yarn init -y yarn add axios yarn add react yarn add react-cookie yarn add react-dom yarn add react-router-dom yarn add react-scripts yarn add -D cross-env yarn add react-draggable yarn add react-google-recaptcha yarn add dotenv yarn add jspdf yarn add react-to-print
+1. Change your working directory to the frontend folder and run these package installation commands:
+- yarn init -y
+- yarn add axios, react, react-cookie, react-dom, react-router-dom, react-scripts, react-draggable, react-google-recaptcha, dotenv, jspdf, react-to-print
+- yarn add -D cross-env

 2. Next, go to the package.json file and paste this after the curly bracket marking the end of the devDependencies portion ,